Alex Kirilloff Player Props: Twins vs. Brewers

 Alex Kirilloff At The Plate

-- Kirilloff has seven doubles, three home runs and 17 walks while batting .290.
+- Kirilloff is hitting .288 with seven doubles, three home runs and 17 walks.

-- In 32 games played this season, he has hit a homer in two of them.
+- In 33 games played this year, he has hit a homer in two of them.

-- Kirilloff has driven in a run in nine games this year (28.1%), including two games with multiple runs batted in.
+- In nine games this year (27.3%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.